RagnarB83/ash-documentation/docs/_build/html/_sources/workflows-examples.rst.txt

     print("Final HL energy:", energy, "Eh")
     print("ZPVE: ", thermochem['ZPVE'], "Eh")

-But you could of course also write this kind of workflow manually, allowing you possibly more flexibility that suits your needs:
+But you could of course also write this kind of workflow manually, allowing you possibly more flexibility that better suits your needs:

 .. code-block:: python